 This course will be accepted for competency in anatomy and physiology.
 In this web-based course, students focus on the structure and function of the human body using the systems model.
 Because nurses base much of their practice on the understanding of anatomy and physiology, practice related information will be explored.
-Fall, Spring, annually.
+Each semester.